-Read more about specific mycotoxins, how to test your body for the presence of mycotoxins, and their effects on our Health & Safety page.
+Read more about specific mycotoxins, how to test your body for the presence of mycotoxins, and their effects on our Health & Help page.

 Because of their low molecular weight and thermo-stability, they do not degrade easily and can remain present even after the mold has been removed from the environment.
 They are chemicals, so not alive, and thus can not be "killed."
 Instead, mycotoxins must be carefully removed from your environment using specific cleaning protocols.

 We collect dust samples from your home to send to a laboratory for identification.
 The test we use is called EMMA which stands for Environmental Mold & Mycotoxin Assessment.
 This test uses molecular detection technology to look for the presence of the 10 most toxigenic molds and the 16 most poisonous mycotoxins associated with them.

 ACTINOMYCETES are a type of bacteria that produce biotoxins, similar to mycotoxins.